CheickPaul/CheickPaul/README.md

 ---

-##  ✨ Final Note - 🚀 Let's Connect
+##  ✨ Final Note

-This repository showcases my long term commitment to mastering both quantitative and discretionary trading and seeking opportunities in trading roles.
+This repository showcases my long term commitment
-I’m always open to collaborations, projects, or discussions related to trading, quant finance, algorithmic trading, or financial modeling.
+I’m always open to collaborations, projects, or discussions related to trading, quantitative  finance, algorithmic trading, or financial modeling.
 Feel free to follow my journey, explore my work and collaborate.
 Feedback and suggestions are welcome!

 ---